 2 pounds meat (lamb or beef), washed and cut into small pieces

-3-4 dried lemons (limoo amani) may be purchased from an Iranian grocery store.
-Soak them in water and then pierce them in a few places with a dinner fork.
+4-5 dried limes (limoo amani) may be purchased from an Iranian/Persian grocery stores.
+Soak them in water for 5 minutes and then pierce them in a few places with a dinner fork.

 1/2 teaspoon turmeric